Greece Moments Greece Moments

 Ruhiger Campingplatz am Golf von Korinth

-Peace and quiet at the campsite
+Peace and quiet at the campground

 Camping near Delphi

-Camping in the north-east of the Gulf
+Camping in the Northeast of the Gulf

-The facility Alkioni Holidays Located in the hamlet of Agia Sotira near Porto Germeno, this hotel offers direct access to the hotel’s private beach.
-Popular with long-term campers, but also with motorhome owners because of the natural pitches and the idyllic location above the sea.
-The tavern at the campsite is rustic, but offers good food and a wonderful view of the bay of Ag.
-Sotira.
+The Alkioni Holidays resort in the hamlet of Agia Sotira near Porto Germeno offers direct access to its own private beach.
+Popular with long-term campers, but also with RV travelers due to its nature-oriented campsites and idyllic location overlooking the sea.
+The campgroundโ€™s tavern is rustic but offers good food and a magnificent view of Agia Sotira Bay.

 Camping near Patras

-Camperstop En Plo: Compact, somewhat rustic campground directly by the sea between Egio and Diakopto.
-If consumed in the campsite’s tavern, the pitch (as of 2023) is free of charge.
-Patras is about a 45-minute drive away.
+Camperstop En Plo: Compact, somewhat rustic campground right by the sea between Egio and Diakopto.
+If you dine at the campgroundโ€™s tavern, the campsite is free (as of 2023).
+Itโ€™s about a 45-minute drive to Patras.

 Golf von Korinth Itea Tipps Urlaub

-How to get to the Gulf of Corinth
+Getting to the Gulf of Corinth

-Although the Gulf of Corinth is quite centrally located in Greece , the distances within the country should not be underestimated.
-From Athens Airport, you can reach the Gulf of Corinth in an hour (100 km).
-However, if you travel from northern Greece, e.g. from Thessaloniki, it takes at least 5.5 hours (about 500 km) to reach the Corinthian Sea.
+Although the Gulf of Corinth is quite centrally located in Greece, the distances within the country should not be underestimated.
+From Athens Airport, you can reach the Gulf of Corinth in one hour (100 km).
+However, if youโ€™re traveling from northern Greece, e.g., from Thessaloniki, it takes at least 5.5 hours (approx. 500 km) to reach the Corinthian Sea.

-Patras Rio Andirrio Brücke Autobahn Griechenland
+Patras Rio Andirrio Brรผcke Autobahn Griechenland

 Flights to Patras and Athens

-Anyone who has a Round trip around the Gulf of Corinth should plan at least 7, better 10 days to experience all the highlights.
-The circumnavigation of the Gulf of Corinth is about 450 km long and, with the exception of the northeastern part (between Itea and Porto Germeno), runs mostly along the coast.
-By the way, there are local rental car companies in almost every major city on the Gulf.
+If youโ€™d like to take a road trip around the Gulf of Corinth, you should plan for at least 7, preferably 10 days, to experience all the highlights.
+The route around the Gulf of Corinth is approximately 450 km long and runs mostly along the coast, with the exception of the northeastern section (between Itea and Porto Germeno).
+By the way, there are local car rental companies in almost every major city along the Gulf.

 Lesvos mietwagen fortbewegung lesbos